Back to Blog

 How to avoid overtrading:

-• Wait for high-probability setups
+• Wait for high-probability setups that meet all your criteria.

-• Take breaks between trades
+• Take breaks from the screen.

 Mistake 2: Revenge Trading